-- Applications for Graduate Assistantships will be approved by the Graduate Programs in Education Program Committee. - A Letter of Appointment is forwarded to the appointee.
+- Applications for Graduate Assistantships will be approved by the Assistant Dean, Graduate Studies and Research (Faculty of Education),. - A Letter of Appointment is forwarded to the appointee.
 G.A.s are entitled to know: - a.
 The number of hours per week of the appointment. - b.
 The total remuneration.